 We are biologically programmed to want to be with people and work together, as we instinctively know it helps our survival.
-We feel alive when we are with other people.
-Yet, there is a dark underbelly to this need to be with others - we also fear rejection.
-In fact, neuroscience studies have uncovered we experience social rejection like physical pain.
+Yet, there is a dark underside to this need to be with others - we also fear rejection.
+In fact, neuroscience studies have uncovered that we experience social rejection like physical pain.

 In other words, we are constantly evaluating our level of interpersonal risk in our teams and workplaces.
 Interpersonal risk is the fear that people won’t think highly of us or at an extreme level will reject us altogether.
 This subconscious fear drives us to weigh up whether or not to make a comment or stay silent.

 When we first start working with a company or a new team, we quickly assess whether the team leader and our teammates can be trusted.
 We carefully preserve an image that we are competent.
 We avoid asking silly questions, speaking up about our concerns, sharing information and reporting errors.
 In other words, the critical elements for team discussions that we need to have to improve performance and avert disaster.
 As it happens, these are also the very factors we need to feel fulfilled in our jobs to perform optimally.

 This is where the importance of leaders kicks in.
 I believe that one of the most important capabilities for a team leader is to create a thriving, safe team environment that decreases interpersonal risk.

 As Amy Edmondson explains in her book, The Fearless Organisation, the free exchange of ideas, concerns or questions is routinely hindered by interpersonal fear more often than most managers realise.

 You will read a lot about the importance of psychological safety, but what we often don't realise is that when people don't feel safe, some can act, well unsafe.